dropwizard/dropwizard/docs/source/manual/configuration.rst

 ====================== ===========  ===========
 Name                   Default      Description
 ====================== ===========  ===========
-frequency              1 second     The frequency to report metrics.
+frequency              1 minute     The frequency to report metrics.
 Overridable per-reporter. reporters              (none)       A list of reporters to report metrics.
 ====================== ===========  ===========